Skip to main content

 Documents may take a few minutes to process depending on their size.
 Large clinical study reports or lengthy prescribing information documents will take longer than shorter materials.

-Managing documents
+Managing sources

 Best practices